zmkfirmware/zmk/docs/docs/features/backlight.md

 };
 ```

 The value `ch0-pin` represents the pin that controls the LEDs.
-To calculate the value to use, you need a bit of math.
-You need the hardware port and run it through a function.
+With nRF52 boards, you can calculate the value to use in the following way: you need the hardware port and run it through a function.
 **32 \* X + Y** = `<Pin number>` where X is first part of the hardware port "PX.01" and Y is the second part of the hardware port "P1.Y".

 For example, _P1.13_ would give you _32 \* 1 + 13_ = `<45>` and _P0.15_ would give you _32 \* 0 + 15_ = `<15>`.